French protectorate in Morocco: Glaoui's attempted coup

 In 1953, Thami El Glaoui attempted to orchestrate a coup against Sultan Muhammad V with the support of the French protectorate.
 The 1953 Oujda revolt broke out ten days after his "electoral" campaign passed through the city.

 Exile of Sultan Muhammad

 The general sympathy of the sultan for the nationalists had become evident by the end of the war, although he still hoped to see complete independence achieved gradually.
 By contrast, the residency, supported by French economic interests and vigorously backed by most of the colonists, adamantly refused to consider even reforms short of independence.
 Official intransigence contributed to increased animosity between the nationalists and the colonists and gradually widened the split between the sultan and the resident general.

 Muhammad V and his family were transferred to Madagascar in January 1954.
 His replacement by the unpopular Mohammed Ben Aarafa, whose reign was perceived as illegitimate, sparked active opposition to the French protectorate both from nationalists and those who saw the sultan as a religious leader.
-By 1955, Ben Aarafa was pressured to abdicate; consequently, he fled to Tangier where he formally abdicated.
+By 1955, Ben Aarafa was pressured to abdicate.
+Consequently, Ben Aarafa fled to Tangier where he formally abdicated.